 Partner agencies across South Dakota are available to help households complete an application and provide financial assistance.
 Once determined eligible, you will be asked to complete the full application and will be expected to submit required documentation before assistance is provided.

-SDHDA is partnering with the following agencies and you may apply through one of these organizations or SDHDA.
+SDHDA is partnering with the following agencies to assist households, process applications and disburse financial assistance.
 The application can be completed on-line and can be found on the following websites.

 Helpline Center, Statewide – www.helplinecenter.org